Sarah269/glowing-dollop/GlobalBlackMoney/README.md

 ## Project
 Analyze global money transactions for the period January 2013 to February 2014 to gain insights on the characteristics of money laundering transactions.

+The dashboard has data on illegal and legal sources of funds.

 <img src="https://github.com/Sarah269/glowing-dollop/blob/main/GlobalBlackMoney/BBM_AML_Dashboard.png" height=400>

 ## Data Source